openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * The daily computations use the enrollment status of each user as of 23:59 UTC on the previous day.

-* Course team members can enroll students from the **Membership** page in the Instructor Dashboard by supplying a list of email addresses or usernames.
+* Course team members can enroll learners from the **Membership** page in the Instructor Dashboard by supplying a list of email addresses or usernames.
   Actual resulting enrollments can occur on different dates, as follows.

- * When the **Auto Enroll** option is cleared, each student must manually complete the enrollment process for the course.
+ * When the **Auto Enroll** option is cleared, each learner must manually complete the enrollment process for the course.
 Users are included as of the date and time they enroll.

- * When **Auto Enroll** is selected, each student who already has a user account is enrolled in the course and included in the count as of the date and time the initiating team member clicks **Enroll**.
+ * When **Auto Enroll** is selected, each learner who already has a user account is enrolled in the course and included in the count as of the date and time the initiating team member clicks **Enroll**.

-   Students who are automatically enrolled in a course but have not yet registered a user account are included as of the date and time that they do register their user accounts.
+   Learners who are automatically enrolled in a course but have not yet registered a user account are included as of the date and time that they do register their user accounts.